minimo6caracteres/tyron/README.md

  <p><b>OWN YOUR DATA - EMPOWER YOUR WORLD</b></p>
 </div>

-## Tyron:
+## The app: Tyron
-:zap: As a service: An open-source app to manage your data when shopping online, securely and privately.
-Based on an eCommerce blockchain network where you own your data, so you could buy and sell products and services - and sell your data if you want to.
+:zap: An eCommerce decentralized app to manage your account data when shopping online, securely and privately.
+Powered by self-sovereign identity, blockchain and web technologies, to give people the ownership of their data.

+## The organization: Pungtas
-:high_brightness: As an organization: Registered in Denmark as a socioeconomic enterprise - [registeret socialøkonomisk virksomhed (RSV)](https://github.com/tyronNetwork/tyron/blob/master/partnerships%26compliance/files/incorporation.md) - with transaction [profits](#profits) funding projects that mitigate global warming.
+:high_brightness: Registered in Denmark as a socioeconomic enterprise - [registeret socialøkonomisk virksomhed (RSV)](https://github.com/tyronNetwork/tyron/blob/master/partnerships%26compliance/files/incorporation.md) - with transaction [profits](#profits) funding projects that mitigate global warming.

 > Does it worry you how companies use your data?
 > **Who owns your data, and how do they use it?** Users don't have enough control over how much and to which extent companies process our personal information.